Nuclear Power in Finland

 The majority of fossil fuel is imported.
 Coal is imported from Russia and Poland; all of the gas consumed comes from Russia.
 Overall the country imports nearly half of the energy it consumes, the majority of which is from Russia.

 In June 2019, the government announced a new energy policy with the objective of achieving carbon neutrality by 2035.
-The policy would see a complete phase-out of coal power by May 2029.
-In addition to the commissioning of two nuclear power reactors, the policy is supportive of operating lifetime extensions for existing reactors.
+The policy proposes a complete phase-out of coal power by May 2029.
+The policy set out plans to commission two nuclear power reactors, and supported operating lifetime extensions for existing reactors.
+Plans for new reactors have since been cancelled (see below).

 The country is part of the deregulated Nordic electricity system which faces shortages, especially in any dry years, when hydroelectric generation is curtailed.
-Finland is very short of power until Olkiluoto 3 is commissioned.
 Over 2009-2011 some two-thirds of imported electricity came from Russia, but this has decreased considerably since the completion of the Fenno-Skan 2800 MW HVDC link with Sweden.

 Since the 1930s energy-intensive industry has invested in large-scale energy production in Finland, rather than leaving it entirely to specialized utilities.
 More recently energy-intensive companies have seen joint ownership of electricity production with power sold at cost price to shareholders as an important means of protection against the increasing prices and volatility of liberalized electricity markets.
 This so-called Mankala model is also effective in risk-sharing.
 It is distinctive of Finland in relation to capital-intensive nuclear capacity.
 For more information see page on Financing Nuclear Energy.